-- 1. Undertake aerial video survey at extreme low tide of an area along Afognak and Kodiak Islands for shore-zone geology and biology (intertidal to shallow sub-tidal). - 2.
-Based on the annotated, georeferenced videotapes produce ArcInfo map coverages or imagery coverage. - 3.
-Set up video imagery on an ArcIMS website (UAA) in conjunction with shorelines already mapped in south-central Alaska.
+1. Undertake aerial video survey at extreme low tide of an area along the outer Kenai Peninsula for shore-zone geology and biology (intertidal to shallow sub-tidal).

+2. Based on the annotated, georeferenced videotapes produce ArcInfo map coverages and associated databases of shore features (Access 97).

+3. Set up video imagery on an ArcIMS website (UAA).